Scaling Up Sparse Support Vector Machines by Simultaneous Feature and Sample Reduction: Experiments

 Recall that, we can integrate SIFS with any solvers for problem (\ref{eqn:primal}).
-In this experiment, we use Accelerated Proximal Stochastic Dual Coordinate Ascent (Accelerated-Prox-SDCA) \cite{shalev2016accelerated}, as it is one of the state-of-the-arts.
-As we mentioned in the introduction section that screening differs greatly from features selection methods, it is not appropriate to make comparisons with feature selection methods.
-To this end, we only choose the state-of-art screening method for Sparse SVMs in \cite{shibagaki2016simultaneous} as a baseline in the experiments.
+In this experiment, we use Accelerated Proximal Stochastic Dual Coordinate Ascent (AProx-SDCA) \citep{shalev2016accelerated} as a baseline, as it is one of the state-of-the-arts.
+We choose the state-of-art screening method for sparse SVMs in \citealt{shibagaki2016simultaneous} as another baseline only in the experiments of sparse SVMs, since it cannot be applied in multi-class sparse SVMs.
+As we mentioned in the introduction section that screening differs greatly from feature selection methods, it is not appropriate to make comparisons with feature selection methods.

-For each dataset, we solve problem (\ref{eqn:primal}) at a grid of turning parameter values.
-Specifically, we first compute $\beta_{\rm max}$ by Theorem \ref{beta-max} and then select 10 values of $\beta$ that are equally spaced on the logarithmic scale of $\beta/\beta_{\rm max}$ from $1$ to $0.05$.
-Then, for each value of $\beta$, we first compute $\alpha_{\rm max}(\beta)$ by Theorem \ref{alpha-max} and then select $100$ values of $\alpha$ that are equally spaced on the logarithmic scale of $\alpha/\alpha_{\rm max}(\beta)$ from $1$ to $0.01$.
-Thus, for each dataset, we solve problem (\ref{eqn:primal}) at $1000$ pairs of parameter values in total.
-We write the code in C++ along with Eigen library for some numerical computations.
+For each data set, we solve problem (\ref{eqn:primal}) at a grid of turning parameter values.
+Specifically, we first compute $\beta_{\rm max}$ by Lemma \ref{beta-max-and-alpha-max} and then select 10 values of $\beta$ that are equally spaced at the logarithmic scale of $\beta/\beta_{\rm max}$ from $1$ to $0.05$.
+Then, for each value of $\beta$, we first compute $\alpha_{\rm max}(\beta)$ by Lemma \ref{beta-max-and-alpha-max} and then select $100$ values of $\alpha$ that are equally spaced at the logarithmic scale of $\alpha/\alpha_{\rm max}(\beta)$ from $1$ to $0.01$.
+Thus, for each data set, we solve problem (\ref{eqn:primal}) at $1,000$ pairs of parameter values in total.
+We write the code in C++ along with Eigen library for numerical computations.
 We perform all the computations on a single core of Intel(R) Core(TM) i7-5930K 3.50GHz, 128GB MEM.